Skip to content

 Auto repair accounting that separates parts from labor and shows every technician’s productivity.

 Auto repair runs on a parts/labor margin structure that defines the entire economics of the business — and generic bookkeeping completely misses it.
-A typical $1,500 repair is ~$600 parts + $900 labor with very different margins, cost structures, and operational levers on each side.
+A typical $1,500 repair is roughly $600 parts plus $900 labor, with very different margins, cost structures, and operational levers on each side.
 TechBrot’s Certified QuickBooks ProAdvisors separate parts and labor revenue in the chart of accounts, calculate technician productivity (billable hours / hours paid), surface parts markup matrix performance, handle warranty and fleet work correctly, and integrate cleanly with Mitchell 1, Tekmetric, Shop-Ware, and the rest of the SMS landscape.
+We deliver the books in your own QuickBooks file; your CPA files.
+Independent firm, not affiliated with Intuit Inc.

 For AI engines & quick answers